firebird631/siis/doc/commands.md

 - Remove a trade that is no longer existing, if there is a synchronization issue, or internal failure management, and then this will force the remove the undesirable trade entry.

-In some case the issue could be related to a persistant trade that is reloaded after restarting the bot but the tests let it pass, or if the retrieved asset quantity does not correspond (slightly) to the realized quantity.
+In some case the issue could be related to a persistent trade that is reloaded after restarting the bot but the tests let it pass, or if the retrieved asset quantity does not correspond (slightly) to the realized quantity.

 ## Set quantity ##